SumanRayamajhi/api-images-splash/README.md

 #### Global Context
-Ssetup global context for ThemeToggle.
+Setup global context for ThemeToggle.

 #### Dark Theme || Light Theme
 In the toggleDarkTheme add logic to add and remove.